-Disney decided to go another route.
+Disney decided to go another route because of this.
 They would capitalize on their partnership with Lucas.
 Lucas had just produced Captain EO that was going to open up in September 1986.
 After a deal was made, both projects were in production.

 George and his team at ILM started work on the film for the attraction while Disney bought four flight simulators from the military for $500,000 each.
 Disney gutted out the building that once housed Adventure Thru Inner Space.
 The entrance queue was left the same, but the screen that used to have the giant snowflake on it was replaced with video screens.

 After the movie was installed into the simulator, a programmer sat inside it while the movie played.
-They used a joystick to move the compartment around to coincide with the movements of the film.
-A computer recorded it and used it for every simulation.
+They used a joystick to move the compartment around to coincide with the movements of the film, and then a computer recorded it and used it for every simulation.

-At 10:00 am of January 9, 1987, Disneyland opened its gates to hordes of people.
-Fans from all over the place showed up in costume to go on the ride.
-Disneyland stayed open for an astounding 60 hours straight.
-They closed up the park at 10:00 pm on January 11, 1987.
+At 10:00 am of January 9, 1987, Disneyland opened its gates to hordes of people, and then fans from all over the world showed up in costume to go on the ride.
+Disneyland even stayed open for an astounding 60 hours straight, finally closing up the park at 10:00 pm on January 11, 1987.

 Here are some interesting fun facts about the attraction.